What is Network Security?

 Network Security involves access control, virus and antivirus software, application security, network analytics, types of network-related security (endpoint, web, wireless), firewalls, VPN encryption and more.

-Types of Network Security Protections
+Types of Network Security Solutions

 Firewall